adrianblakey/slot-car-ecom/README.md

 Install wsl - follow this: https://learn.microsoft.com/en-us/windows/wsl/install

-Install wsl with Ubuntu.
-You'll need to reboot a couple of times and take the advice to install the Windows Terminal.
+Install wsl with its default guest OS Ubuntu that we will not use.
+You'll need to reboot a couple of times its optional whether you take the advice to install the Windows Terminal.
+Don't boterh opening Ubuntu in a terminal.
+We are going to install and use Arch Linux.

 Go to the Windows store https://apps.microsoft.com/ and download Arch linux.
 It's hosted here: https://github.com/VSWSL/Arch-WSL

-When it's finished downloading launch it to open a terminal window and create a Arch userid and password.
+When it's finished downloading launch it from the Microsoft App Store App. to open a terminal window.
+Follow the prompts to create an Arch userid and password.
 You'll then be at a Linux command prompt.

 Get the latest sources by typing: